timescale/timescaledb/README.md

 # Install TimescaleDB

+TimescaleDB is available as a self-hosted solution or a managed cloud offering.
 Get TimescaleDB in either of the following ways:

 - As a cloud solution: